thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 to a host that has been identified as an oblivious gateway using SVCB records ({{well-known-gateway}}).

-This mechanism does not aid in the discovery of relays to use to access oblivious gateways; the configuration of proxies is out of scope for this document.
+This mechanism does not aid in the discovery of oblivious relays;
+the configuration of relays is out of scope for this document.

 # Conventions and Definitions